urban-1/lazylog/README.md

 ### Customizing

-You can customize `simplelog` and disable any of the features you don't like, so
+You can customize `lazylog` and disable any of the features you don't like, so

 ```python
 # Init